ryanorsinger/learn-to-code-python-workshop/agenda.md

 ## Agenda for the day
 0. Before we begin:
-    - Get yourself a handout
+    - Get yourself a handout and begin reading
     - Connect your WiFi to Codeup_Guest, the password is codeupguest
     - Create an account on Kaggle.com